GogolCoin Trading 9.7% Higher This Week (GOL)

 Buying and Selling GogolCoin

-It is usually not currently possible to purchase alternative cryptocurrencies such as GogolCoin directly using US dollars.
-Investors seeking to trade GogolCoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase GogolCoin using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as GogolCoin directly using US dollars.
+Investors seeking to acquire GogolCoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy GogolCoin using one of the exchanges listed above.

 Receive News & Updates for GogolCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for GogolCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.